kallookoo/wp-no-base-permalink/readme.txt

 = Won't this conflict with posts/pages? =

-Simply don't have a post/page and category or tag ( if you you use this option ) with the same slug.
-Warning!!!, if they have the same slug will prioritize the category or tag slug.
+Simply don't have a post/page and taxonomy ( if you use this option ) with the same slug.
+Warning!!!, if they have the same slug will prioritize the taxonomy slug.

-= The plugin has been uninstalled, but the slug /category/ or /tag/ did not reappear why? =
+= The plugin has been uninstalled, but the slug for taxonomy did not reappear why? =

 A particular installation does not allow the rewrite feature in disabling the plugin.
 Try after disabling the plugin, save permanent links again.

 == Changelog ==
+= 2.0 =
+* The plugin support multiple taxonomies
 = 1.0 =
 * Rewrite plugin for resolve bug
 = 0.3.2 =